 We examined the hard, salt ground which looked and felt like a coral reef.
 What a strangely amazing, desert-like place.
 And it went on and on for miles.
 We couldn’t see anyone.
 There were no plants or life of any kind.
 Just the mountains behind us and an endless horizon ahead of us.
 It felt safe and fake and perfect.
 Like the world had been wiped clean.

-As we played and admired in this wide-open wonderland, we almost forgot why we were here.
+As we played in and admired this wide-open wonderland, we almost forgot why we were here.
 But as the sky around us changed to cotton-candy colors and the air got a little cooler, we were reminded to take a moment to enjoy this magic hour in an even more magical place.

 It was romantic and soul-filling – one of those places and moments we wish existed more.
 So simple, yet so immensely rich with wonder.